Roundhouse

 Theatre potential

 There is a desire and demand for the space to be retained for this use and to continue to serve its local community.
-The redevelopment proposals have attracted much criticism within the local community, with a petition attracting more than 1,000 signatures, and a successful application to have the building listed as an Assets of Community Value.
+The redevelopment proposals attracted much criticism within the local community, with a petition attracting more than 1,000 signatures, and a successful application to have the building listed as an Asset of Community Value.

 Current situation